Syazvinski/InStockPy/README.md

 # In-Stock Bot

-This bot allows you to check if any item is in stock on any website.
+This bot allows you to check if any item is in stock on any website with proxy funcionality.

 ## Installation